Dizengoff Prize

-The Dizengoff Prize for Painting and Sculpture is awarded annually by the Tel Aviv-Yafo Municipality since 1937.
+The Dizengoff Prize for Painting and Sculpture is awarded annually by the Tel Aviv-Yafo Municipality since 1934.

+The prize is named after Meir Dizengoff, the first mayor of Tel Aviv.
+According to the Tel Aviv municipality, the purpose of the prize is to turn Tel Aviv into a centre of Israeli art and culture.

 Recipients

 The following is a table of Dizengoff Prize laureates in their respective art form: